BlasBenito/IgnexCompare/README.md

 PlotSlotting(slotting.parallel)
 slotting.parallel$psi

 #Compute best slotting using the classic algorithm.
-WAYYY MORE efficient, but the plotting of the best path and the best slotting are not provided (yet?).
+WAAAAY MORE efficient, but the plotting of the best path and the best slotting are not provided (yet?).
 Only provides a psi value.
 slotting.classic=SeqSlotClassic(sequences=sequences)
 slotting.classicl$psi